d0t1q/site_generator/README.md

 Drive:.
 ├───ArchVillain - (creator name)
 │   ├───Agama_Rising - (release folder, this isn't important)
-│   └───ArchVillain-Agama_Rising.png (Release image, MUST start with "creator-" and is case sensitive)
+│   └───ArchVillain-Agama_Rising.png (Release image, MUST start with "creator-" and is case sensitive based on the parent folder name)
 ```